run2780/AWS-Projects/1. AWS Networking/7. VPC Monitoring with Flowlogs/Readme.md

 ---

 ## Step 1 - Set up VPCs - Multi-VPC Architecture
 What did you launch in this step?
-How many subnets did you create?
+How many subnets did you create?<br>
 I started my project by launching two VPCs.
 We created two public Subnets. i.e, One public subnet in each VPC with no private subnets.

 Why are the IPv4 CIDR blocks for VPCs 1 and 2 unique?